Faraday22/Faraday22/README.md

 - 👋 Hi, I’m @Faraday22
 - 👀 I’m interested in learning how to script bash, programm in C, cybersecurity, and learning how to do CTFs
+-  I'm also forcing myself to learn nvim
-- 🌱 I’m currently Learning / Trying to learn to script bash & C
+- 🌱 I’m currently Learning / Trying to learn C
 - - 📫 How to reach me on discord faraday21